Work through Results Page Blueprint for Small Businesses

 A stronger results page improves both conversion trust and retrieval quality because it packages visible evidence, context, and caveats in one place instead of scattering them across the site.

 Treat Results Page Blueprint for Small Businesses as one operating piece, not a loose playbook.
-For owners, operators, and marketers rebuilding proof and results pages into stronger trust assets teams, a page architecture for metrics, case proof, narrative context, and caveats should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For owners, operators, and marketers rebuilding proof and results pages into stronger trust assets teams, a page architecture for metrics, case proof, narrative context, and caveats should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.